We believe in challenging our understanding of how technological change affects individuals, organizations, and our society.

-The way I challenge our understanding is by generating new knowledge in three research areas of the Information Systems (IS) discipline:
+The way we challenge our understanding is by generating new knowledge in three research areas of the Information Systems (IS) discipline:

 The first research area focuses on the use and impact of shadow information technology (IT) representing IT systems users deploy for job performance without organization’s approval.